Storage backends¶

 Note

-method already uses object_store_key()
+The .collection method already uses object_store_key()

 to set the collection name for a given object.